 5. Add Content to Pages

-One of the most effective ways to help pages on your site rank is by adding optimized content.
+Adding optimized content is one of the most effective ways to help pages on your site rank.
 In the case of eCommerce, this means adding content to your product pages, category pages, and extra pages like “About Us” or a blog.

 Product pages should have valuable descriptions that are unique from the manufacturer’s product description.
-This piece of content doesn’t just serve the purpose of important product details, but it also can be used as a form of marketing and be optimized with your target keywords.
+This piece of content doesn’t just serve the purpose of important product details; it can also be used as a form of marketing and optimized with your target keywords.
 Another form of content that should be available on product pages is a section for customer reviews; this can contribute to your site’s rich snippets and assist in developing social proof.

-Just like you performed keyword research on your online store, you should also research keywords for each page you’re optimizing for.
+Like you performed keyword research on your online store, you should also research keywords for each page you’re optimizing.

 Meta tags are pieces of text found within a site’s code that describes content on the page.
 This includes page titles, headings, descriptions, and images.

 First, let’s start with the meta title.
 This refers to the title of your page as shown in a SERP.
 Your page’s meta title should include the keyword that you’re optimizing for on that page, ideally near the beginning.
 It should also be easy to read, enticing, and short (Google prefers 50-60 characters.)